9174981 251122004 1888948 19751 71042 19725181 148179 71931

 Right after leaving the Olivier de Serres School of Arts and Design, and when I started studying at the National School of Fine Arts in 1988, the art media were constantly claiming that Art was dead.
 I did not agree.
 I could not accept the very idea of the death of Art.
 I had to choose a different path in order not to be stuck in a dead-end.
 This is when I began to explore this long and challenging road which was to lead me to my own truth.I started by learning how to depict reality as it appears to everyone.
 As I developed my theoretical understanding of art, I was able to acquire the skills required to represent shapes.

 I attended a series of lessons on nude painting which used live models, and I spent hours observing, and sketching the animals of the Jardin des Plantes.
 Studying in Paris allowed me to immerse in ancient cultures and museum artwork.
 Later on, I endeavored to translate my feelings and perceptions into shapes, colors and materials.

 I experimented a lot, sometimes using Paul Klee's comments from his book "On Modern Art", or Matisse's quotes, or my own intuition.

-I have been living in Paris afor a long time.
-I felt oppressed by some, heavy gray lid, which prevented me from expressing myself truly and honestly.
+I had been living in Paris for a long time.
+I was feeling oppressed by a heavy gray lid, which prevented me from expressing myself truly and honestly.

-In 1999, I decided to move to the South of France, which is when my palette literally explosed. ..
-The light, colors, and warmth of that region allowed me to reach further into my pictorial expression., I am still exploring this aspect of my art today.
+I decided to move to the South of France in 1999, which is when my palette literally exploded.
+The light, colors and warmth of that region allowed me to reach further into my pictorial expression.
+I am still exploring this aspect of my art today.